dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsGettingStartedGuide.md

 The code for the dashboard is stored in [a repository on GitHub](https://github.com/dfe-analytical-services/lsip_dashboard).
 This allows us to collaborate on the project using version control.

-You will need to 'clone' the repository (also called 'repo'), so that you can work on and run the code on your own machine.
+You will need to 'clone' the repository (known as a 'repo'), so that you can work on and run the code on your own machine.
 To do this, navigate to a folder where you would like to store your copy of the repo.
 This should be outside of your OneDrive area.
 To do this, click on documents, then click on the file path